WooheonHong/MAD/README.md

 **Date:** 2021.05.10 ~ 2022.
 04. 29

-This is the pytorch implementation of MAD
+This is the pytorch implementation of MAD (Multiclass Anomaly Detection)